open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 }
 ```

-As is implied by the present of a parent span ID, spans can be nested as
+Spans can be nested, as is implied by the presence of a parent span ID:
-child spans that represent sub-operations.
-This allows them to accurately
+child spans represent sub-operations.
+This allows spans to more accurately
-model work done in an application.
+capture the work done in an application.
 ### Span Context

 Span Context is an immutable object on every span that contains the following: